adamhamori/Potato-CMS/README.md

 # Potato CMS

-A Content Management System based on Java, servlets and React.js.
+A Content Management System based on C#, ASP.NET Core and pure JS.
 It uses AJAX to communicate with the server, because it's faster than always reload the page, with small changes.
 Some of features is (they will appear later, now this repo is blank):